chromebookusbport/GBBFlagr/docs/cross-compilation.md

-# Cross-compiling the KVS project
+# Cross-compiling the GBBflagr project
-To cross-compile the KVS project, all you need to do is set `$ARCH` to a correct architecture, <br>
+To cross-compile the GBBflagr project, all you need to do is set `$ARCH` to a correct architecture, <br>
 and also install the cross-compilation libraries for your target arch.

 Heres an example: